somesuchnonsense/debrid-blackhole/docs/docs/features/index.md

 - [Repair Worker](repair-worker.md): Identifies and fixes issues with your media files
 - [WebDAV Server](webdav.md): Provides direct access to your Debrid files
+- [Using with Rclone](rclone.md): Mount the WebDAV server locally for easier access

 ## Supported Debrid Providers